a-lurker/a-lurker.github.io/docs/openluup-and-json.md

 It's highly recommended to have rapidjson or cjson (lua version) be made available on the host device.

-There is potentially a huge benefit for plugins such as VeraBridge and ZWay.
+There is potentially a huge benefit for plugins such as VeraBridge, ZWay, AltUI and AltHue.
 As the openLuup JSON module will use the C-library based cjson module or rapidjson for decoding.

 You can check the console startup log to see what json decoder is currently being used by openLuup at: